XML Component Settings

 Deactivating this option allows you to disconnect the XML instance from the referenced XML schema or DTD.
 This may be useful, for example, if you want to send the XML output to someone who does not have access to the underlying XML schema.

 By default, the option is enabled, which means that the XML declaration is written to the output.
 The table below shows how this feature is supported in MapForce target languages and execution engines.

-This option allows you to define if the target XML schema types should be used when in the mapping or if all data mapped to the target component should be treated as string values.
+This option allows you to define (i) whether the target XML schema types should be used in the mapping or (ii) whether all data mapped to the target component should be treated as string values.
 By default, this setting is enabled.
 Deactivating this option allows you to retain the precise formatting of values.
 For example, this is useful to satisfy a pattern facet in a schema that requires a specific number of decimal digits in a numeric value.
-You can use mapping functions to format the number as a string in the required format, and then map this string to the target.
+You can use mapping functions to format the number as a string in the required format and then map this string to the target.